ritengzhang/ritengzhang.github.io/README.md

 <img src="https://github.com/ritengzhang/ritengzhang.github.io/blob/7bbe45562d857a1c6b3b73c32e9fb1cbcacf4205/pic/K-12%20Education.jpg?raw=true" align="left" width="300" height="300" alt="Blossoms ai">

-At BlossomsAI, we are on a mission to transform education by leveraging the power of artificial intelligence.
-We firmly believe that a personalized, individualized, and customized approach to education can unlock the full potential of every child.
-Our goal is to equip teachers with the tools and resources necessary to save time, increase efficiency, and focus on nurturing each student's unique abilities and interests.
+As CAIO and co-founder of BlossomsAI, I am deeply committed to transforming education through the power of artificial intelligence.
+At BlossomsAI, we believe that a personalized, individualized, and customized approach is key to unlocking every student's full potential.
+Our goal is to provide teachers with the tools and resources they need to save time, increase efficiency, and focus on nurturing the unique abilities and interests of each student.

 <br clear="all"/>